neg-0/dod-fitness/docs/design-philosophy.md

-# DoD Fitness App - Design Philosophy
+# Atlas - Design Philosophy

-The DoD Fitness App's design philosophy is centered around creating a user-friendly, efficient, and motivating experience for military personnel.
+Atlas's design philosophy is centered around creating a user-friendly, efficient, and motivating experience for military personnel.
 Our design decisions are guided by the following principles:

 ## 1. Military Precision and Professionalism